Mad at the World: History

 Through the Forest was released in 1992, the band's fifth studio album and the last to feature founding member Mike Pendleton and guitarist Brent Gordon.
 The two would leave the band following this disc.
 Why Pendleton and Gordon left is unclear, Gordon makes little reference to the band on his blog and no mention of why he joined or left.
-In an interview, Roger said, "they didn't really quit the band--they kinda quit and got fired all at the same time."
-Roger thanked them in the liner notes for the next disc.
+In an interview, Rose said, "they didn't really quit the band--they kinda quit and got fired all at the same time."
+Rose thanked them in the liner notes for the next disc.

 Band circa 1993.
 Clockwise from left, Randy Rose, Ben Jacobs, Mike Link, Roger Rose.

 The Ferris Wheel. was released in 1993.
 This was the first disc to feature Ben Jacobs on guitar and Mike Link on bass.
 They joined that year to replace Mike Pendleton and Brent Gordon.
-The two were in Randy's solo band, Rose, and while Roger was trying to decide whether to pursue a solo career or find new band members, they were suggested by Randy as good replacements.
+The two were in Randy's solo band, Rose, and while Rose was trying to decide whether to pursue a solo career or find new band members, they were suggested by Randy as good replacements.

 The band's style changed radically on this disc, going from the hard rock of the previous three discs to a more retro, power pop, Beatles-esque sound.

-In the liner notes for the disc, Roger writes; "Extra Special Thanks To: Brent Gordon and Mike Pendleton for your friendship, years of hard work and musical contribution to M.A.T.W. with such little reward."
+In the liner notes for the disc, Rose writes; "Extra Special Thanks To: Brent Gordon and Mike Pendleton for your friendship, years of hard work and musical contribution to M.A.T.W. with such little reward."

 The Dreamland Café was released in 1995, the band's final studio album.
 It continued the trend of softer, Beatleseque power pop-oriented rock.
-This is also the only disc where Roger plays drums.
-In an interview, Roger said that there were songs where he did everything, and it was the result of a small budget and having a hard time getting everybody together.
+This is also the only disc where Rose plays drums.
+In an interview, Rose said that there were songs where he did everything, and it was the result of a small budget and having a hard time getting everybody together.
 Thematically, he said the album could be interpreted "as a metaphor for the Church, or...Christianity or Christ...it's a little metaphor for...the optimistic, hopeful side of Christianity."

 The Dreamland Café was also the final album for Frontline Records.